 Of all the trees that are in the wood, at Christmas one is even more dear to us than oak.
 Johnny Scott considers the significance of the holly in our culture

-Holly and Christmas go together hand in hand.
-During the festive season the dark-green, spiky leaves and bright red berries are everywhere, from our songs, to our Christmas cards to featuring in our home decor.
-Johnny Scott considers how holly has become such an important symbol in our culture.
+There’s no symbol more synonymous with Christmas than holly.
+Every December the dark-green, spiky leaves and bright red berries are everywhere.
+They feature in our songs, on our Christmas cards and adorn our homes.
+Johnny Scott considers how holly became such an important symbol in our culture.

 HOLLY: THE SYMBOL OF CHRISTMAS